Weight Loss: Effective Dietary Rebalancing

 • The quantity of fruits and vegetables consumed.

-• The presence of processed foods high in sugar.
+• The presence of processed and sugar-rich foods.

-By identifying these areas, you will be able to target your efforts on the most impactful changes to improve your diet.
+By identifying these areas, you will be able to focus your efforts on the most impactful changes to improve your diet.

-Planning your meals in advance is an effective strategy to ensure that you eat balanced and varied foods.
+Planning your meals in advance is an effective strategy to ensure that you consume balanced and varied foods.

-• Breakfast: Plain yogurt with fresh fruit, chia seeds and a handful of nuts.
+• Breakfast: Plain yogurt with fresh fruits, chia seeds, and a handful of nuts.

-• Lunch: Quinoa salad with grilled vegetables, chickpeas and an olive oil-based vinaigrette.
+• Lunch: Quinoa salad with grilled vegetables, chickpeas, and an olive oil-based dressing.

-• Dinner: Grilled fish with mashed sweet potatoes and steamed broccoli.
+• Dinner: Grilled fish with sweet potato mash and steamed broccoli.

 • Snack: Apple slices with almond butter or carrot sticks with hummus.

-Variety and color in your meals are also essential to ensure a complete nutrient intake.
-By including a wide range of fruits, vegetables, proteins and whole grains, you will benefit from the different nutrients and antioxidants necessary for your health.
-Try plating your plates with a variety of colors to nourish your microbiome and cultivate a healthy gut garden.
+Variety and color in your meals are also essential to ensure a complete intake of nutrients.
+By including a wide range of fruits, vegetables, proteins, and whole grains, you will benefit from the different nutrients and antioxidants necessary for your health.
+Try to compose your plates with a variety of colors to nourish your microbiome and cultivate a healthy gut garden.

-Managing portions is crucial to avoiding overeating and controlling calorie intake.
+Managing portions is crucial to avoid overeating and control calorie intake.

 Here are some tips to help you:

-• Eat slowly: Take the time to chew your food thoroughly and savor each bite.
-This allows your body to signal fullness before you overeat.
+• Eat slowly: Take the time to chew your food well and savor each bite.
+This allows your body to signal fullness before you eat too much.

-• Avoid distractions: Eat at the table without distractions like the television or phone.
-This helps you stay conscious of what you eat.
+• Avoid distractions: Eat at the table without distractions such as the television or phone.
+This helps you stay aware of what you are eating.

-• Drink water before and during meals: Water can help fill the stomach and reduce feelings of hunger.
+• Drinking water before and during meals: Water can help fill the stomach and reduce the feeling of hunger.

-Using smaller plates can also help with portion control without making you feel deprived.
-Studies show that people tend to eat whatever is on their plate, regardless of its size.
+Using smaller plates can also help control portions without making you feel deprived.
+Studies show that people tend to eat everything on their plate, regardless of its size.

 Other portioning techniques: